-The photos storage issue is a concern to everyone, whether you are a hoppy or professional photographer, whether you use a DSLR or point and shoot camera or just snap photos on your phone.
-While it is important to save those images to share later, space on hard drives and phones are limited and they never seem to have enough room.
+The photo storage issue is a concern to everyone, whether you are a hoppy or professional photographer, whether you use a DSLR or point-and-shoot camera or just snap photos on your phone.
+While it is important to save those images to share later, space on hard drives and phones is limited and they never seem to have enough room.

-At the beginning of digital data storage there was only the punched card, and then it was replaced by magnetic tape which in turns was replaced by floppy disks which were replaced again by the CD-ROM & the DVD.
-Nowadays there are the flash media, external hard drives, NAS drives, and the cloud storage.
+At the beginning of digital data storage, there was only the punched card, and then it was replaced by magnetic tape which in turn was replaced by floppy disks which were replaced again by the CD-ROM & the DVD.
+Nowadays there are flash media, external hard drives, NAS drives, and cloud storage.

 Some people choose to have prints made of their photographs and this is a great way to preserve memories over a long period of time.
 However, it remains important to create backup copies of digital images because neither prints nor computers are infallible.
 It is always best to have another copy of your files just in case.

 Digital Storage types

 There are many types of digital storage: magnetic, optical, and cloud.
 Many photographers find it best to use a combination of the three to make sure they always have one copy of their images in case disaster strikes.
 Before exploring the different ways to store your photos, and after choosing the most suitable means of storing your photos, you should keep them in two separate places and at least one of them must be offsite.